 Elephant and Castle is a microcosm of London’s diversity, creativity, culture and endless opportunity.

-The area is peppered with creative enterprise, from small studios and workspaces, such as Iliffe and Pullens Yard, to the world class tourist attraction that is the Imperial War Museum.
+The area is peppered with creative enterprise, from small studios and workspaces, such as Iliffe and Pullens Yard or the Siobhan Davies Dance studio to the world class tourist attraction that is the Imperial War Museum.

 Close by, the Cinema Museum, on Dugard Way, evokes the golden age of the ‘picture palaces’ for which the Elephant was once famed.
 Fittingly, it’s located in a converted poorhouse, once home to the local boy destined to become the world’s greatest film star, Charlie Chaplin.

 Continuing the cinematic theme, London College of Communication is home to the Stanley Kubrick Archive, one of the most unique collections of late 20th Century culture in Britain and, since 2016, has been training a succession of new film makers at its new Screen School.
 The Elephant’s other university, London South Bank, is similarly a magnet for creative minds – not least because of the Clarence Centre which houses a thriving community of entrepreneurs, start-ups, innovators and business experts.